Available languages (partly under construction!):

-There's no way to start a table with VPinMame itself, only VP can interpret the vpt file.
+Don't attempt to launch VPinMame (VPM) itself, only VP can interpret the vpt file.
 VPM will be launched automatically and perform its tasks as soon as VP encounters the corresponding commands in the vpt table script.

 In the VP Editor click on 'Preferences - Keys' to see a list of the most common in-game keys (in VP9 the default key list was enhanced).
 Press F2 while you play a VPM table for a more detailed list.

 Left and Right Shift - Left and Right flipper button

 Enter - activate plunger.
 The longer you hold it before release, the higher the ball launch speed